LDAWG-a11y/a11yWebApp/src/guides/discoveruni-widget-accessibility-case-study.md

 #### 2.4.3 Focus Order (A)

 Many iFrames contain interactive content such as buttons or links, these can sometimes create an irregular focus order, particularly when the frame content changes over time, as often I find that the non-visible content is not accessibly hidden, it often just has 0 opacity, so is still able to receive focus.
-On this particular implementation, there are 3 slides and only one ever displays at any given time, `display: none;` is added to the 2 non-visible slides, so they are accessibly hidden, which again, is good.
+On this particular implementation, there is only 1 link and it is in a static part of the iFrame, so we don't have an issue with that here.

 #### 2.4.4 Link Purpose in Context (A)

-There is a link in the iFrame with the visible label "see course data", given the surrounding text and page content, this does make sense, there is one issue with the visually hidden text within though.
+There is a link in the iFrame with the visible label "see course data" and given the surrounding text and page content, this does make sense, there is one issue with the visually hidden text within though, which I have written as an Advisory in the WCAG failures.

 ### Now let's look at the WCAG failures